-The Blanix team from Styria proves that it does not always have to be loud and fast at an air show to thrill the audience.
-The pilots compete in their demanding aerobatic program with gliders of the type LET L 13 Blanik.
+Styria’s Blanix team proves that it need not always be loud and fast at an airshow to thrill the audience.
+The pilots compete in their demanding aerobatic programme with LET L 13 Blanik gliders.

-Although the L 13 Blanik are not driven by engines but only by gravity, the team shows many maneuvers in mirror flight – that means the leader machine flies supine, while the second aircraft performs only half a span below it in normal attitude mirrors the flying figures.
+Although the L 13 Blanik are not driven by engines, only by gravity, the team performs many manoeuvres in mirror flight – the leader flies supine, while the second aircraft performs only half a span below it in normal attitude; the flying figures mirror one another.

-The gliders will take to the skies above the Hinterstoisser air base with the help of a Flying Bull Extra 300 L, which will bring the two Blanix aircraft to their starting altitude in a sensational double tow.
+Incidentally, the gliders will take to the skies above the Hinterstoisser air base with the help of a Flying Bull Extra 300 L. It will sensationally double-tow the two Blanix aircraft to their starting altitude.

-Originally designed in the Czech Republic, built for flight training of the former Eastern armies, the Blanik L 13 became the most widely built glider in the world.
+Originally designed in the Czech Republic, built for flight training of the former Eastern armies, the Blanik L 13 became the world’s most widely built glider.

 The designer Karel Dlouhy and his team produced the first Blanik in 1956.
 The formerly state-owned Czechoslovak Aircraft Works LET produced some 2,700 units of the cantilever shoulder-wing aircraft at its Kunovice plant before production ceased in 1978.